LOCATION CAVODE PA+MD NY WV

 The C horizon has hue of 10YR to 2.5Y, value of 4 to 6, and chroma of 1 to 4, and it has redoximorphic features.
 Fine-earth textures range from silt loam to clay.

-GEOGRAPHIC SETTING: Cavode soils are on broad nearly level to moderately steep upland ridgetops, sideslopes, and benches with slopes of 0 to 25 percent.
+GEOGRAPHIC SETTING: Cavode soils are on broad nearly level to moderately steep upland ridgetops, sideslopes, and benches with slopes of 0 to 25 percent, but most slopes are 0 to 15 percent.
 The soils developed in materials weathered from acid gray and yellow shale with some interbedded siltstone and thin-bedded sandstone.
 The climate is humid temperate.
-Mean annual air temperature ranges from 47 to 55 degrees F. and the mean annual precipitation ranges from 36 to 56 inches.
+Mean annual air temperature ranges from 8.3 to 12.7 C and the mean annual precipitation ranges from 914 to 1422 millimeters.

 GEOGRAPHICALLY ASSOCIATED SOILS: Cavode is a member of a drainage sequence which includes the poorly drained Armagh and the moderately well drained Wharton soils.
 The Brinkerton, Ernest, Gilpin, Rayne, and Weikert soils are also nearby.
 All of these soils except Armagh average less than 35 percent clay in the particle size control section.
 The moderately well drained Ernest and poorly drained Brinkerton soils have fragipans.
 Gilpin, Rayne, and Weikert soils are well drained.
-In addition, Gilpin and Weikert soils have bedrock within 40 inches.
-Armagh soils have a gleyed matrix in all horizons between the Ap and the C horizon.
+In addition, Gilpin and Weikert soils have bedrock within 100 centimeters.
+Armagh soils have a depleted matrix in all horizons between the Ap and the C horizon.

 DRAINAGE AND PERMEABILITY: Somewhat poorly drained.
-The potential for surface runoff potential is negligible to very high.
-Permeability is moderate to moderately slow in the surface layer and upper subsoil and slow in the lower subsoil and substratum.
+The potential for surface runof is negligible to very high.
+Saturated hydraulic conductivity is low.

 USE AND VEGETATION: About 60 percent has been cleared for cropland or pasture.
 Wooded areas are in mixed hardwoods, mainly oaks.

-DISTRIBUTION AND EXTENT: MLRA's 124, 125, 126 and 127 in western Pennsylvania, western Maryland, West Virginia, Kentucky, and eastern Ohio.
+DISTRIBUTION AND EXTENT: MLRA's 124, 126 and 127 in western Pennsylvania, western Maryland, southern New York, and West Virginia.
 The series is of large extent.

 SERIES ESTABLISHED: Indiana County, Pennsylvania, 1931.